 Class C Criteria

-Class C criteria include research, extracurricular activities, leadership roles, M4 grades, personal statement, publications, letters of recommendation, Dean’s letter (MSPE), etc.
+Class C criteria include research, extracurricular activities, leadership roles, grades in the Branches, personal statement, publications, letters of recommendation, Dean’s letter (MSPE), etc.

 In general, the Class C criteria can all be seen as the “supporting cast” of criteria.
 These variables tend to be used for making finer distinctions — when all else between potential candidates seems equal in comparison.

-These criteria rarely help a student get a match into a specialty if one’s academic record (Class A variables) are less competitive.
-Nevertheless, these class C variable should not to be ignored, and in some cases, some Class C variables can sometimes rise to a Class B criteria in importance.
+These criteria rarely help a student match into a specialty if one’s academic record (Class A variables) are less competitive.
+Nevertheless, these class C variables should not be ignored, and in some cases, some Class C variables can sometimes rise to a Class B criteria in importance.

 For instance, research-oriented fields (e.g. Radiology, Plastic Surgery, Radiation Oncology, etc.) will often more highly value research experience and scholarly work.
 Similarly, residencies that are academically oriented will understandably value more highly research and publications.

 This document is an attempt to provide some very fundamental information and perspective on the criteria that have bearing on the match process.
-Know however, that there is a good bit of nuance to matching, and so therefore it is still critical to get individualized feedback on your career decisions and residency application process from Faculty Career Advisors, OMSE Deans, and Class Counselors.
-Connecting with the UMMS departments as soon as possible is critical, especially as residency match competition is projected to increase nationally.
+Know however, that there is a good bit of nuance to matching, and so therefore it is critical to get individualized feedback on your career decisions and residency application process from OMSE Deans, Department/ Faculty advisors, Branch advisors/directors, Doctoring faculty, and House Counselors.
+We are all here….to support you!